SmokiesScribe/morning-ritual/README.md

 ## 4. Paste the Morning Ritual Script

+Download the zip file from this repository.

 Open `init.lua`.

 Delete any existing text.

-Paste the Morning Ritual script into the file.
+Copy the contents of `morning-ritual.lua` into `init.lua`

 Save the file.